 I want to talk to all you 20 somethings.
-If you’re past 20 something that’s ok keep reading you can use this information too.
+If you’re past 20, then that’s ok.
+Keep reading as you can use this information too.

 I want to give you some advice from someone in their 50s concerning things you can do in your 20s to make your life better by the time you hit 50.